UK and EU stress determination to find ‘durable solutions’ to NI Protocol row

 On Monday, Ms Truss and Mr Sefcovic jointly chaired an EU/UK committee on the implementation of the protocol.

+“Article 16 is in the protocol as a safeguard if things aren’t working as they should,” she said.

+“But what I want to do is achieve through constructive negotiations the solutions in place to benefit both communities in Northern Ireland.”

-Afterwards, Mr Sefcovic said intensified negotiations over recent months to find an agreed settlement had so far resulted in “neither a breakthrough nor a breakdown”.
+Mr Sefcovic said intensified negotiations over recent months to find an agreed settlement, discussions that involved more than 100 meetings, had so far resulted in “neither a breakthrough nor a breakdown”.

-Mr Sefcovic, who described his relationship with Ms Truss as “positive”, said talks would continue with a “laser focus” on practical solutions.
+Mr Sefcovic, who described his relationship with Ms Truss as “positive” and “excellent”, said talks would continue with a “laser focus” on practical solutions.

-Negotiations are anticipated to be more low key in the coming weeks and months, with both sides mindful of the imminent Assembly election campaign in Northern Ireland.
+The EU and UK are attempting to find an agreed way of reducing customs paperwork and the number of agri-food checks required on goods moving from Great Britain to Northern Ireland under the terms of the protocol.

-Asked about a deadline for progress, Mr Sefcovic told a press conference in Brussels that the EU was “not in the business of setting artificial deadlines”.
+Asked if there was a deadline for making progress, Mr Sefcovic told a press conference in Brussels that the EU was “not in the business of setting artificial deadlines”.

 “With Liz Truss we are determined to keep our eyes on the ball to find durable solutions for the benefit of Northern Ireland,” he said.